chef/knife-ec2/README.md

 View additional information on configuring Windows images for bootstrap in the documentation for [knife-windows](http://docs.chef.io/plugin_knife_windows.html).

+##### Options for bootstrapping Windows

+The `knife ec2 server create` command also supports the following options for bootstrapping a Windows node after the VM s created:

+    :winrm_password                The WinRM password
+    :winrm_authentication_protocol Defaults to negotiate, supports kerberos, can be set to basic for debugging :winrm_transport               Defaults to plaintext, use ssl for improved privacy :winrm_port                    Defaults to 5985 plaintext transport, or 5986 for SSL :ca_trust_file                 The CA certificate file to use to verify the server when using SSL :winrm_ssl_verify_mode         Defaults to verify_peer, use verify_none to skip validation of the server certificate during testing
+    :kerberos_keytab_file          The Kerberos keytab file used for authentication :kerberos_realm                The Kerberos realm used for authentication :kerberos_service              The Kerberos service used for authentication

 #### `knife ec2 server delete`
 Deletes an existing server in the currently configured AWS account. **By default, this does not delete the associated node and client objects from the Chef server.
 To do so, add the `--purge` flag**